bobdavies2000/OpenCVB/README.md

     sync the presentation of the RGB and RGB Depth images like the dst1 and dst2 images.

+21. Programming Tip: when you find that you can delete code and everything runs better, you are getting closer to the solution.

 Addendum 3: Change Log
 ======================